Li-Yeon/Li-Yeon/README.md

 - 🔭 I’m currently working on improving my Flutter and back-end works.
 - 🌱 I’m currently learning more about App Development and REST API's
 - 👯 I’m looking to collaborate on making awesome and innovative mobile apps!
-- 🤔 I’m looking for help with more experiences and knowledge.
+- 🤔 I’m looking for help with expanding my knowledge and experience.
 - 📫 How to reach me: Facebook, WhatsApp and Discord.